xcequx/flightai/replit.md

 # Overview

-This is a modern flight search application called "Lovable" that helps users find affordable flights with strategic stopovers.
+This is a modern flight search application called "FlightAI" that helps users find affordable flights with strategic stopovers.
 The application specializes in intelligent flight search with multi-day layovers, allowing travelers to explore new cities while saving money.
 Built with React, TypeScript, and modern web technologies, it provides an intuitive interface for complex flight search scenarios.

 # User Preferences